Sovereign Grace Churches: Sovereign Grace Music

 Sovereign Grace Churches also operates Sovereign Grace Music, based in Louisville, Kentucky, where contemporary worship albums have been released every few years since the 1980s.
-Sovereign Grace Music is directed by worship leader Bob Kauflin, former member of Christian band Glad, and is known for lyrics that are founded in biblical doctrine.
+Sovereign Grace Music is directed by worship leader Bob Kauflin, a former member of Christian band Glad, and is known for lyrics grounded in biblical doctrine.
 Kauflin employs many other songwriters and pastors from other churches to aid in the songwriting process for Sovereign Grace Music.
 In 2011, Sovereign Grace Music's album Risen charted at No. 41 on the Billboard Top Christian Albums chart.
 Since then, five other albums have charted, the highest being From Age To Age (2012) at No. 25.